Redemption of the Soul

 The human brain is the most remarkable organism in existence.
 Without the brain, we are unable to think and reason.
 But even more importantly, we cannot feel and express the deepest emotions of the human heart.

 Therefore, the brain acts as the portal that connects our physical and spiritual natures, processing and feeding the heart with the things we experience in the natural.
-And it expresses in the physical realm that we feel deep inside our soul from the spiritual.
+It expresses in the physical realm that we feel deep inside our soul from the spiritual realm.

 Think of our brain as a complex computer, but remember, we are far more than machines.
-We are sentient beings, acting, with free will, on our discretions.
+We are sentient beings, acting with free will at our discretion.
 And our brains can learn, adapt, store, program, and be reprogrammed.
 Thus, our brains are not artificial intelligence.
 Instead, they are the pinnacle expression of God’s unbound intelligence within His creation that He has deposited into mankind.

 When our spirit responds to something physical, the brain chemically produces our reactions and feelings.
-But conversely, when our body reacts to something spiritual, these reactions and feelings are again processed in the brain so we can also experience it.
+Conversely, when our body reacts to something spiritual, these reactions and emotions are again processed in the brain so we can also experience it.

 If we set our hearts on hateful things, our brains will likely process hostile feelings.
 If we put our hearts on loving things, our brains will likely respond with warm feelings.
 When the Spirit of God touches man’s heart, the involuntary response will affect our spiritual soul and physical being.
 The result is feelings, emotions, and even physical stimulation, such as tears or goosebumps.
 God is spirit, and yet He is real and physically present in our lives.